 Whenever that happened, she’d wrinkle her nose and wave her hand in front of her face because of the smell.

-Then that case had happened.
+Then that event had happened.
 The one that had caused countless sleepless nights and tears.
 The one they never talked about.

 After he’d recovered, the first time he came back to the station after apprehending someone, she hadn’t wrinkled her nose at the smell.
 Instead, she’d breathed it in.

 Because at the end of the day, it didn’t matter how good or bad he smelled.
-At the end of the day, all that mattered was that he was home and he was safe…even if it was only for the time being.
+At the end of the day, all that mattered was that he had made it home, safe and sound.

 (Critiques are welcome and appreciated!)